LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Preliminaries

-A specific method for obtaining a stabilizer decomposition of the output state of an $n$-qubit circuit is by writing the circuit into Clifford gates and $T = \dyad{0} + e^{i\pi/4}\dyad{1}$ gates (a universal gate set).
-Next, each of the $T$ gates can be converted into an ancilla qubit initialized to the state $T\ket{+}$ where $\ket{+} = \ket{0} + \ket{1}$; thus, an $n$-qubit circuit containing $t$ $T$ gates will be converted into an $n+t$-qubit Clifford circuit with input state $\ket{\phi} = \ket{0}^{\otimes n} \otimes \left(T\ket{+}\right)^{\otimes t}$ \cite{bravyi2016trading}.
-We will refer to the resulting \textit{specific} stabilizer-rank based simulation method as the `Clifford + $T$ simulator', whose simulation runtime scales with $\chi=\chi(\left(T\ket+\right)^{\otimes t})$, the number of stabilizer states in the decomposition of $\ket{\phi}$.
-Trivially, we have $\chi \leq 2^t$, and although recent work has found decompositions smaller than $2^t$ terms, the scaling of $\chi$ remains exponential in $t$.
-In particular, Bravyi et al. found $\chi \leq 2^{0.48t}$ \cite{bravyi2016trading}, which was later improved to $\chi\leq 2^{0.23t}$ \cite{bravyi2017improved}.
+A specific method for obtaining a stabilizer decomposition of the output state of an $n$-qubit circuit is by rewriting the circuit into Clifford gates and $T = \dyad{0} + e^{i\pi/4}\dyad{1}$ gates (a universal gate set).
+Next, each of the $T$ gates can be converted into an ancilla qubit initialized to the state $T\ket{+}$ where $\ket{+} = \frac 1{\sqrt 2}(\ket{0} + \ket{1})$; thus, an $n$-qubit circuit containing $t$ $T$ gates will be converted into an $n+t$-qubit Clifford circuit with input state $\ket{\phi} = \ket{0}^{\otimes n} \otimes \left(T\ket{+}\right)^{\otimes t}$ \cite{bravyi2016trading}.
+We will refer to the resulting \textit{specific} stabilizer-rank based simulation method as the `Clifford + $T$ simulator,' whose simulation runtime scales with $\chi_t=\chi(\left(T\ket+\right)^{\otimes t})$, the number of stabilizer states in the decomposition of $\ket{\phi}$.
+Trivially, we have $\chi_t \leq 2^t$, and although recent work~\cite{bravyi2016trading, bravyi2017improved} has found decompositions smaller than $2^t$ terms based on weak simulation methods, the scaling of $\chi_t$ remains exponential in $t$.
 We emphasize that the Clifford + T decomposition is not necessarily optimal, in the sense that the intermediate states of the circuit might have lower stabilizer rank than $\ket{T}^{\otimes t}$ does.
-Consequently, if a given circuit contains $t=\Omega(n)$ $T$-gates, then the Clifford + T simulator requires exponential time (in $n$) for simulating this $n$-qubit circuit, even if there exist polynomially-large stabilizer decompositions of each of the circuit's intermediate and output states (i.e., in principle, a different stabilizer rank-based simulator might simulate this circuit in efficiently).
+Consequently, if a given circuit contains $t=\Omega(n)$ $T$-gates, then the Clifford + T simulator requires exponential time (in $n$) for simulating this $n$-qubit circuit, even if there exist polynomially-large stabilizer decompositions of each of the circuit's intermediate and output states (i.e., in principle, there might exist another stabilizer rank-based simulator that can simulate this circuit efficiently).